To glorify God through exalting Him, edifying one another and equipping believers for effective ministry and outreach.

 Baptism - Matthew 3:13-17, 28:19-20; Acts 2:38-42; Romans 6:1-7; Lord’s Supper - Luke 22:14-20; I Corinthians 11:23-26

 We believe people were created by God to live forever, and that after death people who do not know Jesus Christ as Saviour and Lord and have not responded to Him in faith will be eternally separated from God’s presence in hell, while those who know Jesus Christ as Saviour and Lord and have placed their faith in Him will live eternally with God in heaven.
 At a time of God’s choosing, Jesus Christ will return again to the earth in great power and splendour.
 He will come as the perfect Judge who knows every person’s heart and rewards each person according to who they have lived their life for and how they have lived it.
 He will create a new heaven and earth, and with His followers establish the full reign of God’s Kingdom for all eternity.

 Matthew 25:31-46; John 14:1-4; Acts 1:9-10; I Corinthians 15:50-57; I Thessalonians 4:13-17; Revelation 20:11-15, 21:1-22:5

 Describes and summarizes the practices of the CSC in regards to use and disclosure of personal information.

-Our Board of Governors assume responsibility for God-honouring stewardship of the ministry and resources of our church.
+Our Board of Governors assumes responsibility for God-honoring stewardship of the ministry and resources of our church.
 They serve the ministry of our church by providing leadership in the development of policies and monitoring progress of ministry goals that support, protect, and sustain the vision.

 Melanie Nelson, Chair *